SamyZouggari/mlfs-book/notebooks/airquality/README.md

 MSE: 95.67297
 R squared: 0.7838688225921453

-A really big improve, this is explained by the high correlation between the new feature and the target.
+A big improve, this is explained by the high correlation between the new feature and the target.

 ![alt text](image-6.png)